osm2pgsql-dev/osm2pgsql-website/examples/export/index.md

 For this use case we can run osm2pgsql with the flex output and the [generic.lua](https://github.com/openstreetmap/osm2pgsql/blob/master/flex-config/generic.lua) configuration.
-This imports most of the OSM data into the database using convenient `hstore` columns for the tags:
+This imports most of the OSM data into the database using convenient `jsonb` columns for the tags:

 ```sh
 osm2pgsql -d osm -O flex -S flex-config/generic.lua OSMDATA.osm.pbf